-She is the 2023 recipient of the National Archive Foundation's Cokie Roberts Fellowship in Women's History, and developing projects in the scripted and documentary space about the women who worked at the Nuremberg Trials.
+She is the 2023 recipient of the National Archive Foundation's Cokie Roberts Fellowship in Women's History, and simultaneously developing projects in the scripted and documentary space about the American women who worked at the Nuremberg Trials.

 Other theatre projects include Wild Fire (Commissioned and World Premiere by Denver Center for the Performing Arts, upcoming at ZSpace), Letters to the President (with Michael Bello, 2024 Goodspeed Festival of New Musicals, Great Hall at Cooper Union), Agent 355 (with Preston Max Allen, New York Stage and Film, Roundabout Theatre Company, Signature Theatre Company), The Death of Desert Rose (with Elliah Heifetz, under commercial option, Rhinebeck Writers Retreat), Wild Home (Notch Theatre Company), and Nia (World Premiere: UNC Chapel Hill).